Ozlem Kilic, Interim Vice Provost for Academic Affairs

-Vice Provost Hinde is the member of the Provost’s senior leadership team with primary campus-wide responsibility for the oversight of undergraduate academic programs.
-He works closely with the Undergraduate Council’s Academic Policy, Curriculum, and General Education committees, with the university’s Classroom Upgrade Committee, and with the University Calendar Committee.
-He chairs the university’s Residency Appeals Committee, co-chairs the University Space Committee with Jeff Maples, Senior Associate Vice Chancellor for Finance and Administration, and co-chairs the university’s Enrollment Management Committee with Kari Alldredge, Vice Provost for Enrollment Management.
-Vice Provost Hinde coordinates all academic program reviews on campus, manages the university’s Strategic Instruction Fund, coordinates the university’s NAGPRA compliance efforts, and is a member of the university’s Budget Model Steering Committee.
+In her current role, Kilic is the member of the Provost’s senior leadership team with primary campus-wide responsibility for the oversight of undergraduate academic programs.
+She works closely with the Undergraduate Council’s Academic Policy, Curriculum, and General Education committees, with the university’s Classroom Upgrade Committee, and with the University Calendar Committee.
+She chairs the university’s Residency Appeals Committee, co-chairs the University Space Committee with Jeff Maples, Senior Associate Vice Chancellor for Finance and Administration, and co-chairs the university’s Enrollment Management Committee with Kari Alldredge, Vice Provost for Enrollment Management.
+Kilic coordinates all academic program reviews on campus, manages the university’s Strategic Instruction Fund, coordinates the university’s NAGPRA compliance efforts, and is a member of the university’s Budget Model Steering Committee.

 Kari Alldredge, Vice Provost for Enrollment Management